FOREX-Yen gains, euro dips as Ukraine tension hits markets

 The euro is the first safe port of call for capital from eastern European countries such as Poland, Latvia or Lithuania who may be the first to feel the fallout of any conflict or sanctions.
 But the euro zone also has close ties to Russia.

+Russia's central bank hiked its key lending rate by 1.5 percentage points on Monday after the rouble hit an all-time low on President Vladimir Putin's declaration at the weekend of his right to invade Ukraine.

+In early European trade, the single currency was down more than half a percent against the yen at 139.62, close to overnight lows.
+It also fell 0.2 percent to $1.3780.

-But the dollar, whose gains against the yen marked the biggest move on major currency markets last year, was also down around half a percent at 101.33 yen.
+The dollar, whose gains against the yen marked the biggest move on major currency markets last year, was down around half a percent at 101.33 yen.

 "If risk does become more challenged there is room for a lot more movement there.
 We favour a shift to as low as 97 yen per dollar."

-The Australian dollar hit one-month lows of 101.25 yen and 90.08 yen respectively overnight before recovering, with the slide in Tokyo shares adding an extra boost to the Japanese currency.
+The U.S. dollar and the Australian dollar hit one-month lows of 101.25 yen and 90.08 yen respectively overnight, with the slide in Tokyo shares adding an extra boost to the Japanese currency.

+The safe-haven Swiss franc was also in favour, rising to its highest in over a year against the euro.
+It rose as far as 1.2108 francs per euro before edging back to 1.2124.

+Investors were wary of testing the Swiss National Bank's commitment to defend its cap of 1.20 per euro on the franc.

 Dealing risk appetite a further blow, a government survey on Saturday showed activity in China's factory sector slowed to an 8-month low in February, reinforcing signs of a modest slowdown in the world's second-biggest economy.